 - Identify your highest-traffic queries

-- Compare your site’s search performance across desktop, mobile, and tablet
+- Compare your site’s search performance across desktop, Android phones, and tablet

 - Compare your site’s search performance across different countries